open-resources/dash_curriculum/_sources/part2/chapter8.md

 ## 8.3 A variety of Plotly Express figures

-Now that you've got a sense of the powers hidden in all plotly figures, the time has come to introduce more categries than line and scatter plots.
+Now that you've got a sense of the powers hidden in all Plotly figures, the time has come to introduce more categries than line and scatter plots.
 We will not go into the details of every argument of every function call since you already know the main principles:

 ```{admonition} Main principles of PX